ericoporto/ags-manual-wiki/MusicAndSound.md

 Select this option, and you'll be given a dialog box to find the audio files that you want to import.
 Once imported, they'll be assigned script names automatically.
-If you already name the soundfiles you create and want to use in a short and descriptive way you don't have to rename them in the game project and save a lot of time and keep both your game project and the assets organized.
+If you already name the sound files you create and want to use in a short and descriptive way you don't have to rename them in the game project and save a lot of time and keep both your game project and the assets organized.